Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/6_DevOps/Kubernates.md

 ### StatefulSets
 - [StatefulSets]((https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)) are used when state has to be persisted.
-- Therefore it uses volumeClaimTemplates / claims on persistent volumes to ensure they can keep the state across component restarts.
+- Therefore, it uses volumeClaimTemplates / claims on persistent volumes to ensure they can keep the state across component restarts.
 - Example - [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) etc.

 # :star: Horizontal Pod Autoscaling (HPA)